ipfs/ipfs-docs/docs/how-to/peering-with-content-providers.md

 ---
 title: Peering with content providers
-description: Optimize retreival speed by making direct connections to large content providers.
+description: Optimize retrieval speed by making direct connections to large content providers.
 ---

 # Peering with content providers

-IPFS allows you to request data from any IPFS node that has a copy using the data's [CID][cid-explainer], or content identifier.
-This usually involves a lookup on the [distrubuted hash table][dht-explainer], and may also require establishing new connections to the nodes that are storing the content.
+IPFS allows you to request data from any IPFS node with a copy using the data's [CID][cid-explainer] or content identifier.
+This process usually involves a lookup on the [distrubuted hash table][dht-explainer] and may also require establishing new connections to the nodes storing the content.

-If you're running an IPFS node that serves a lot of requests, for example, a public HTTP gateway, you may be able to speed up queries by maintaining long-lived connections to nodes that provide a large volume of data.
+If you're running an IPFS node that serves many requests, like a public HTTP gateway, for example, you may be able to speed up queries by maintaining long-lived connections to nodes that provide a large volume of data.

 Prioritizing connections to certain peers is called **Peering**, and you can tell IPFS which peers to prioritize by editing the [`Peering` configuration][docs-peering-config] in your IPFS config file.

-For example, to peer with nodes from Cloudflare, you could update your config to include a `Peering` section like that includes the ID and addresses for their node:
+To _peer_ with nodes from Cloudflare, you could update your config to include a `Peering` section like that consists of the ID and addresses for their node:

 ```json
 {